CrazyPythonLover1/Advanced-Python-OOP/README.md

 > User just use it.

 3. INHERITANCE
-> We can inherit the class in any class.
+> We can inherit the class in any child class.

 ```python
 class User: